Miles Kington

 Miles Beresford Kington (13 May 1941 – 30 January 2008) was a British journalist, musician (a double bass player for Instant Sunshine and other groups) and broadcaster.
-He is also credited with the invention of Franglais, a fictional language, made up of French and English.
+He is also credited with the popularisation of Franglais through humorous skits which mixed French and English.

 Early life

 Kington was born to William Beresford Nairn (also "Nairne", depending on the source) Kington (1909–1982), of Frondeg Hall, Rhostyllen, Denbighshire, Wales, and his first wife Jean Ann (1912–1973; daughter of John Ernest Sanders, of Whitegates, Gresford, Denbighshire) in Downpatrick, County Down, Northern Ireland, where his father, a captain in the Royal Welch Fusiliers, was then posted.
 Subsequently, Bill Kington ran the Border Brewery in Wrexham, North Wales.
 The Kingtons were a branch of a landed gentry family that married into the Scottish Clan Oliphant and produced the line of Kington-Blair-Oliphant Chieftains of Gask.
 Kington had a younger brother, Stewart (1943–2009), who followed his father in the brewing trade, later becoming a cameraman.

 Kington was educated at Bilton Grange, a prep school in Rugby, then Trinity College, Glenalmond, a boys' fee-funded boarding school (now Glenalmond College).
 During a gap year Kington worked as a translator in New York City, and lived in Greenwich Village.
 He then studied Modern Languages (French and German) at Trinity College, Oxford.
 After graduation he spent some time writing with Terry Jones, an Oxford contemporary; but the teaming did not click, and Jones was in reality waiting for his friend Michael Palin to graduate.